ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         * ``<reduced_diags_name>.filter_function(t,x,y,z,ux,uy,uz)`` (`string`) optional
-            Users can provide an expression returning a boolean for whether a particle is taken into account when calculating the histogram (the exact test is whether the return value is `> 0.5`).
+            Users can provide an expression returning a boolean for whether a particle is taken into account when calculating the histogram.
             `t` represents the physical time in seconds during the simulation.
             `x, y, z` represent particle positions in the unit of meter.
             `ux, uy, uz` represent particle velocities in the unit of